nf-core/website/markdown/events/2021/bytesize-3-code-structure.md

 We also have the license file, which describes the MIT license that all of the nf-core pipelines adhere to or apply, and a README markdown file.

-The readme markdown file contains the easiest pipeline recommendations, such as how to get started to launch the pipeline.
+The README markdown file contains the easiest pipeline recommendations, such as how to get started to launch the pipeline.

 What are pipelines actually?
 They enable the execution of different tools one after another, so it's pretty important for any pipeline to have proper software packaging possibilities.
 This is natively supported by Nextflow; Nextflow natively supports the execution of pipelines using many different container engines and also Conda.